What does financial freedom mean to you?

 - How much would you need to earn to not have to worry about making ends meet?

-- How will you manage your finances in order to maintain this level of financial freedom?
+- How will you manage your finances in order to maintain your financial freedom?

-- How would your life be different if you reached this level of financial freedom?
+- How would your life be different if you created financial freedom?

 - How would your daily life be in better alignment with what you most value?

-- How would the relationships within your family develop through this process?
+- How would your relationships transform through this process?